Upromise is a free cash back rewards program that helps you save money for college and other education expenses.

 Is Upromise legitimate?

 Yes, Upromise is a legitimate loyalty and rewards program.
 Members can earn cash rebates at participating stores and restaurants (over 10,000 total) when dining out or shopping online.
-Upromise members can also earn cash rewards by printing and using coupons, scanning receipts, or discovering new products and services.
+Upromise members can also earn cash rewards by answering surveys and daily polls, scanning receipts, or discovering new products and services.
 Upromise, Inc. was founded in Newton, Massachusetts in 2000.

 In 2020, Upromise was acquired by its present parent company Prodege.
 Prodege owns and operates a number of consumer loyalty programs and rewards services.